Print Friendly

 School districts may consider hiring retired teachers to fill vacancies when they experience difficulty recruiting non-retired teachers.
 However, to consider hiring a retired teacher, there must be no non-retired teacher available who meets the basic criteria for selection under the Teachers’ Collective Agreement.
 If there is no non-retired teacher available, retired teachers can receive approval from the appropriate parties to substitute.

 Retired teachers working as substitute teachers must not teach 20 continuous teaching days or more; if they do so, they are considered to be replacement teachers for pension purposes.
-This is as per Clause 49.08 of the Provincial Collective Agreement (Clause 46.08 of the Labrador West Collective Agreement).
+This is as per Clause 49.08 of the Provincial Collective Agreement.
 As such, when any substitute teacher, retired or otherwise, works as a substitute for 20 continuous days or more, they are considered (retroactively) to be replacement teachers for the purpose of benefits – including making contributions for pensionable service in the TPP.
 Retired teachers cannot draw a pension from the TPP and contribute to the TPP at the same time.
 Therefore, retiree substitutes should keep close track of their time worked.
 When being called in steadily to substitute, they should remember to take a break from substituting, even for part of day, in order to avoid working for 20 continuous days (100 continuous hours, including paid holidays) or more without a break to avoid triggering this provision.

 Separate and distinct from working as a substitute, retired teachers may still be approved to work in “hard to fill” term contracts under certain circumstances.
 The “20 day rule” would not apply in a situation where a school district has requested and received approval to hire a retired teacher in receipt of a pension from the TPP on a term contract basis for a position they have been unable to fill through usual processes.